Watch This Episode of MwahTV About How To Be More Creative With Branding

 Here are all of the steps we just covered in hosting a dinner party.
 Let’s see how I compare each of them to my creative process.

-All creative begins with an impetus, and this just means a motive.
+All creativity begins with an impetus, and this just means a motive.
 Something to set the creativity off.
-With a dinner party you might be strategically trying to get a certain group of people around the same table in a social setting like how I just explained.
+With a dinner party, you might be strategically trying to get a certain group of people around the same table in a social setting like how I just explained.

 We then move into a period of research.
 New ideas are explored, previous creative in the same area is explored.
 In today’s modern information age this is the stage where a lot of people get stuck with overwhelm or a lack of confidence about if the amount of information is enough.
 A lot of people procrastinate and then stop or simply give up at this stage.

-When you’re a little more practiced at professional creative you learn that there is a precious phase that I like to call crystallisation.
-I often go into an intense phase of research then I stop and move onto a whole new project or set of tasks, or I’ll shut down from work and do something in my life.
+When you’re a little more practised at professional creative you learn that there is a precious phase that I like to call crystallisation.
+I often go into an intense phase of research then I stop and move on to a whole new project or set of tasks, or I’ll shut down from work and do something in my life.

 A Creative Professional knows that creating this space this pause is when we allow our brain to figure it out subconsciously.
 I’ll often be doing something socially in my own time and the bit that clicks all of my research together on a creative project will suddenly pop into my head.